WesleyHAS/horiseon-web-expertise/README.md

 ## Description

 This was a mock-up page to practice the skills developed during the module 1 of the bootcamp.
-It focused on making the webpage accessible, have proper semantics, deploying the webpage and adding a README file.
+It is focused on making the webpage accessible, have proper semantics, deploying the webpage and adding a README file.

 ## Installation